How A Heart Attack Brought Antonio Banderas Closer To 'Pain And Glory'

 "It just gave me a perspective of who I was, and it just made the important things [go to] the surface," Banderas says of his heart attack.
 "When I say this, people may just think that I'm crazy, but it's one of the best things that ever happened in my life."

 Banderas' experience following the heart attack informs his performance in the new film, Pain and Glory, directed by Spanish filmmaker Pedro Almodóvar.
-In the film, he plays a screenwriter and director who lives to make movies, but has stopped working because he's suffering with physical pain — and pain of the soul.
+In the film, he plays a screenwriter and director who lives to make movies but has stopped working because he's suffering with physical pain — and pain of the soul.

 "By the time that I start working with Almodóvar in this movie, that was very close to this cardiac event that I had," Banderas says.
 "And Pedro said to me, 'You know, I don't know how to describe it, but since you had the heart attack, there is something different in you, and I don't want you to hide it.
 Because if you just show it, it's going to be very close to all of these pains that I describe in the movie.'"